william6542/william6542.github.io/about.markdown

 All writing and images here are property and copyright of William Wu.
 Any links to other websites are not overseen by me, unless otherwise noted.

+Special thanks to Moelf for helping me set this up and fixing issues that I would have otherwise never been able to find online how to fix.
+The path to technological independence is nearly impossible, but Moelf has helped me take my first steps.